-A few weeks ago a friend and I finally made our way down for brunch.
+A few weeks ago a friend and I finally made our way down to Left Field for brunch.
 We decided to brave the chill and occupy an outside booth as there was no wait.
 But if we found ourselves awaiting a table, well it would have been well worth it.
 The interior, much like the building itself is minimal and classically white with ample wooden features.
 There’s soft touches of greenery dotted throughout.
 Mostly the kind of fauna exclusive to this country, like Bottlebrush centrepieces and hints of Eucalyptus on countertops.
 Overall I found the coffee to be exceptional, and this is coming from someone who doesn’t do coffee on a whim.
 The food, as you can see pictured above is creative, artistic and palatable.
 This time I decided against eggs and went for the Portobello Mushrooms, which were divine.
 I found myself unsure where to begin however, it’s resplendency too magnificent to disturb and disrupt with my fork.
 The menu has various inventive offerings, from savoury to sweet.
 Though I have to admit, I’ve been eager to return just so I can devour their Cookies and Cream Sliders.
 Those words in itself sound blissfully indulgent and hold such promise of ethereal delight.

 358 Koornang Road